 The most efficient layout is for the core to be located centrally on plan and for it to house the room air cooling/heating distribution control, electric switching boards, etc, toilets and staircases, lifts, vertical service routes (risers) and safety equipment.

 In traditional construction, the services are located in a horizontal layer or zone that is below the floor structure.
 Therefore there are two separate zones between the ceiling and the floor; a 'structure' zone and 'services' zone.
 This is called complete 'separation' of services and structure.
 Systems achieving complete separation of services are usually characterized by relatively short spans and shallow construction depths.
-For example, the 'shallow floor' or 'integrated beam' systems have been specifically developed to create a flat floor, and to provide flexibility in horizontal service distribution.
+'Shallow floor' systems have been specifically developed to create a flat soffit, and to provide flexibility in horizontal service distribution.

 When the floor slab is supported by beams of moderate depth, some services can be positioned between the beams, but ducts and pipes still have to pass beneath the beams.
 This arrangement is called 'partial integration' of services.
 If the beams are deep enough, it is possible to pass the services through the beams at pre-determined locations so that the structure and services occupy the same horizontal zone.
 This is called 'full integration' of services.
 These forms of structure/service integration are illustrated in the figure.